Skip to main content

 HIGH PREVALENCE

-Pistachios, pine nuts, walnuts, and almonds are commonly used in many dishes and desserts.
+Pistachios, pine nuts, walnuts, and almonds turn up across plenty of dishes and desserts.

 COMMONLY FOUND IN: